David Fajgenbaum

 David C. Fajgenbaum (born March 29, 1985) is an American immunology researcher and author who is currently an assistant professor at the Perelman School of Medicine of the University of Pennsylvania.
-He is most well known for his research into Castleman disease.
+He is best known for his research into Castleman disease.

 Early life and education

 David C. Fajgenbaum was born on March 29, 1985, in Raleigh, North Carolina, to a physician father and stay at home mother.
 Fajgenbaum played football at Ravenscroft School and aspired to play college football growing up.

 He was recruited to Georgetown University to play football.
 Soon after arriving at college, his mother was diagnosed with glioblastoma.
 She died in October 2004.
-Fajgenbaum started Actively Moving Forward in memory of his mother to support other grieving college students at Georgetown.
-In 2005, Fajgenbaum co-founded Actively Moving Forward to support students on college campuses across the nation.
+In 2005, Fajgenbaum started Actively Moving Forward in memory of his mother to support other grieving college students at Georgetown and on college campuses across the nation.

-He received a B.S. from Georgetown University and graduated Omicron Delta Kappa in 2007, M.Sc. from the University of Oxford, M.D. from the Perelman School of Medicine of the University of Pennsylvania, and M.B.A. from the Wharton School of the University of Pennsylvania.
+He received a B.S. from Georgetown University and graduated Omicron Delta Kappa in 2007, M.Sc. from the University of Oxford, M.D. from the Perelman School of Medicine of the University of Pennsylvania in 2013, and M.B.A. from the Wharton School of the University of Pennsylvania in 2015.
 He volunteered as executive director of Actively Moving Forward Support Network during college and graduate school.
 While in graduate school, he married his wife Caitlin; the couple has two children.

 While in medical school, Fajgenbaum became critically ill with idiopathic multicentric Castleman disease.
 Following his third relapse in 2012, Fajgenbaum co-founded the Castleman Disease Collaborative Network and began conducting research into idiopathic multicentric Castleman disease.